LAZ-R/pkrnd/README.md

-# LAZR Template
+# PKRND

 This is a template for a LAZR JavaScript ES6 static PWA with modules, hosted on GitHub Pages

 ## Demo

-You can see a demo of this repository [here](https://laz-r.github.io/lazr-template) hosted on GitHub Pages.
+You can see a demo of this repository [here](https://laz-r.github.io/pkrnd) hosted on GitHub Pages.

 ## Browser Compatibility